Meet the Lab

 • Yuka Hayashi (she/her)

 Yuka Hayashi (she/her) is an international student from Tokyo, Japan.
-She holds a B.A. in Applied Psychology & Human Development with minors in Medical Humanities and Women’s & Gender Studies.
-She is currently a Master’s student at Boston College studying Mental Health Counseling.
+She holds a MA in Mental Health Counseling and a BA in Applied Psychology & Human Development from Boston College.
+She will begin her doctoral study in Counseling Psychology at Fordham University in Fall 2024.
 Her clinical and research interests center around trauma-informed child and family-centered care.